DBB Text Banner

 Smoked Baltic Porter

-After a really strong start to my experience with Great Divide over many years, inmore recent times there have been some very mixed results.
-Unfortunately, this is another relative disappointment which doesn' make the mark for me.
-Pour is pretty much as expected with a low carbonated, jet black body that doesn't produce much head or lace after the initial, aggressive pour.
-Requisite light, charred malts but the smoke is disappointingly restrained.
-I don't necessarily want a massive Rauch...
+After a really strong start to my experience with Great Divide over many years, in more recent times there have been some very mixed results.
+Unfortunately, this is another relative disappointment which doesn't make the grade for me.
+Pour is pretty...

 Grand Cru